caroljli/caroljli/README.md

 # hello! nice to meet you 🍊

-i'm (she/her/her) currently a senior studying computer science, statistics, & data science at the university of pennsylvania. i'm interested in design, dev, and writing.
+i'm (she/her/her) currently a software engineer [@google](http://github.com/google). i graduated from the university of pennsylvania in may 2022, where i studied computer science, statistics, & data science. i'm interested in design, dev, and writing.

 i'm currently working on some personal projects. in the past, i've been involved in [@google](http://github.com/google) as an intern on the maps (2020) & search (2021) teams, an sms chatboard coach dashboard for [coachme health](https://www.coachmehealth.org/) (now verano health — [yc-funded too](https://www.ycombinator.com/companies/verano-health)!) under [@hack4impact-upenn](http://github.com/hack4impact-upenn), and [@thesignalteam](http://github.com/thesignalteam) as a full-stack dev for data-driven impactful student projects.